WardBrian/scikit-stan/README.md

 This package is currently under active development and should be treated as beta software.

-Documentation is available at https://brianward.dev/scikit-stan/
+Documentation is available at https://brianward.dev/scikit-stan/ or on [ReadTheDocs](https://scikit-stan.readthedocs.io/) (older versions and PDFs available).

 ## Installation